-- information about the unfolding situation.
+- Information about the unfolding situation

-- the opportunity to donate to our vetted secular beneficiaries.
+- Opportunities to donate to vetted organizations

 Each volunteer will receive training on how to think like a humanist when they are working alongside survivors.
 In this training, it is emphasized that volunteers understand that the experience belongs to the survivor, and that the volunteer can best understand the needs of the survivor by listening to them, taking them seriously, and being the extra hands they need to complete the list of tasks before them.

-Immediately after a disaster, FBB staff will select which partner organization the volunteers will work with throughout the duration of the deployment.
+Immediately after a disaster, FBB staff will select which partner organization volunteers will work with throughout the duration of the deployment.

 While on the ground, the point of contact between the partner and FBB will be the FBB Deployment Leader.